Neptune's Rocky Horror (Stage) Show

 I have a bit of a personal relationship with Rocky Horror Picture Show.
 I was 16 in 1979 and amid the three most hellish years of anyone's life, junior high, in a rural, redneck school.
 A friend-of-a-friend a couple years older invited several of us to a thing I'd never heard of, and we piled into a car and were at the Casino Theatre on Gottingen a half hour before midnight.
 I don't remember the drive.

 I do remember my life changing that night.
-We had just done this extremely cool thing: we'd gone to see the midnight showing of a cult movie, and (in my mind, anyway) the coolness of that eclipsed any concerns that fellow students might think I was gay when I sang, "I'm just a sweet transvestite, from Traaaansexual, Transylvania...." and lewdly, campily, suggested that the ref from the hockey team, "Come up to the lab... and see what's on the slab."
+We had just done this extremely cool thing: we'd attended the midnight showing of a cult movie, and (in my mind, anyway) the coolness of that eclipsed any concerns that fellow students might think I was gay when I sang, "I'm just a sweet transvestite, from Traaaansexual, Transylvania...." and lewdly, campily, suggested that the ref from the hockey team, "Come up to the lab... and see what's on the slab."

 And then, over and over on a Friday night I'd get a drive to the highway, hitchhike the hundred kilometers to Halifax, participate in the midnight showing, and hike home at 2AM.
-Often I got picked up by the same guys heading to The Turret for the evening, and a couple became lifelong friends.
+Often I got picked up by the same guys heading to (or back from) The Turret for the evening, and a couple became lifelong friends.
 My parents are gone now, but I'd like to ask them how they were OK with that.

 For this production, traditional "props" – all of the stuff you take with you to participate in the show – are welcomed, with a few guides: "The throwing of toilet paper, cards, etc. is part of the fun.
 It is not meant to harm people, ruin someone's make-up or costume, or cause damage.
 Food, water and open flames are not permitted," says the Neptune page.
 So for There's A Light (Over At The Frankenstein Place) you may want to turn on your cellphone flashlight.
 If you're not sure what to take and when to use it, google up "Rocky Horror Props."